Traditional Chinese music has had a rich and diverse history; and a very different one from the Western world.

 Chinese harp was revived in the 20th century utilizing the principles of the modern Pedal harp.
 The modern Konghou was designed by Zhou Guang Yuen, who is a professor at the Shenyang Conservatory of Music.

-It features double-rowed strings, multiple bridges, adjustable soundbox and has 72 silk-steel strings.
+It features double-rowed strings, multiple bridges, an adjustable soundbox, and has 72 silk-steel strings.
 The reformed version sounds enchanting and allows for advanced playing techniques like bending tones & vibratos.

 So, these were some of the famous Chinese String Instruments that have shaped the long and broad Chinese musical culture.
-The variety of stringed instruments in Chinese orchestra is rather extensive, and is what makes the music so lively and charismatic.
+The variety of stringed instruments in the Chinese orchestra is rather extensive and is what makes the music so lively and charismatic.

 I hope you enjoyed reading the article and learned more about these special (and obscure?) instruments.
 If you have any suggestions or thoughts after reading the article, please leave them in the comments.